Cowboy boots are made to take a beating. Traditional pairs are stitched in a way that ensures the leather is rigid, stiff, and uncomfortable at first.

 Comfort and safety are the most important reasons to break them in, but a proper pair of full-grain leather cowboy boots really shouldn’t look too pristine anyway.
 They’re meant to have the wear lines and patina.
 It’s part of their cool factor.
 Basically, cowboy boots get worn in long before they get worn out.

-How to Break in Cowboy Boots Overnight (Fastest Method)
+Break in Your Cowboy Boots Overnight (Fastest Method)

 As far as safe methods go, freezing your cowboy boots is the fastest home remedy.
 Cold won’t harm real leather.
 That’s why we make jackets out of them.
-This method is for genuine cowboy boots, not the kind that come with Halloween costumes.
+This method is for genuine cowboy boots, not the kind that come as part of a Halloween costume.

 First, fill up two sealable plastic bags with water.
 These are going into the toe of your boot, so choose a bag size and water amount that will fit snugly in that area.
 Make sure there’s as little air in the bag as possible.